moo7md/hlover/README.md

     p{...}
 ## Not working yet
-Currently, Hlover is still in its alpha phase and some HTML tags don't work properly such as `script` body.
+* Currently, Hlover is still in its alpha phase and some HTML tags don't work properly such as `script` body.
 However, I will be working on imporiving Hlover to be the perfect HTML tool.
+* some characters like !, {, }, [, ], need to be escaped.